 The original premise of the talk was to discuss how the holidays were this year for us.
 December is like an overblown version of the rest of interfaith life and it’s a time that really puts your “other-ness” on display.

 What was interesting was how different we all do interfaith living even though we’ve all chosen to lead Jewish lives.
 J and I have evolved from not having a Christmas tree to having one.
 One couple did the reverse and now couldn’t imagine having one now.
-Another one had always had a tree, while the last one never did and never would.
 As one put it “I used to freak out if there was Christmas wrapping paper from my in-laws.
 But now, that’s not an issue for me.”

 But the conversation was a lot more than that holidays and kids.
 For my fellow Irish Catholic at the table we discussed struggling to understand why it was so important our children be raised Jewish with a partner who didn’t practice the religion.
 It can be a hard thing for someone who comes from a background where identity is based on participation to embrace the mindset of being Jewish stretching beyond the shul.